 GardenersHQ

-If you are only planning to grow one Yucca Species in the garden then you should seriously consider Yucca rostrata, the Beaked yucca, as your choice.
+If you are only planning to grow one type of Yucca in the garden, then you should seriously consider Yucca rostrata, the Beaked yucca, as your choice.

-Ideally grow in large containers, in a bed or border, in gravel, or in a low water requirement xeriscape garden.
+Ideally grow in large containers, in a bed or border, in gravel, or in a low water requirement xeriscaped garden.

 Yucca rostrata